-In July 2021, the European Commission unveiled an AML action plan that proposed to create an EU-wide AML supervisor, harmonising the 27 Member States’ AML regimes and extending anti-financial crime obligations to all virtual asset service providers (VASPs).
+In July 2021, the European Commission unveiled an AML action plan that proposed to create an EU-wide AML supervisor, harmonising the 27 Member States’ AML regimes and extending anti-financial crime obligations to all crypto asset service providers (CASPs).
 This included a proposed Regulation “on information accompanying transfers of funds and certain crypto-assets”.

-The following day, 30 June 2022, an agreement on MiCA Regulation was also reached.
+The following day, 30 June 2022, an agreement on the MiCA Regulation was also reached.

-The European Union has opted to use the term crypto asset service provider (or CASP).
-Please note that when the term virtual asset service provider (or VASP) has been used in the below text, it holds the equivalent meaning to crypto asset service provider and CASP.
+The European Union has opted to use the terms crypto asset service provider (or CASP) instead of the FATF’s usual naming virtual asset service provider (VASP).

 “Crypto-assets service providers” as defined in article 3(1) MiCA: